joshcol9232/nea-12ColcloughJ/Write-Up/Write-up.md

     state = invShiftRows(state)
     state = invSubBytes(state)
   }
-  //Last round
+  // Last round
   state = addRoundKey(state, expandedKeys[:16])

   return state
 }

-func check(e error) {     //Used for checking errors when reading/writing to files. if e != nil {
+func check(e error) {     // Used for checking errors when reading/writing to files.
+  if e != nil {
     panic(e)
   }
 }

-func getNumOfCores() int {  //Gets the number of cores so it determines buffer size. maxProcs := runtime.GOMAXPROCS(0) numCPU := runtime.NumCPU() if maxProcs < numCPU {
-    return maxProcs
-  }
-  return numCPU
-}

-func compareSlices(slice1, slice2 []byte) bool {    //Function used for checking first block of a file with the key when decrypting. if len(slice1) != len(slice2) {
+func compareSlices(slice1, slice2 []byte) bool {    // Function used for checking first block of a file with the key when decrypting. if len(slice1) != len(slice2) {
     return false
   } else {